Humana vs Aetna Medicare Advantage Plans

 → What is the difference between Humana and Aetna?

-Aetna has a larger network than Humana, with over 5,700 hospitals and 700,000 primary care doctors or specialists as of 2021.
+Aetna might have a larger network than Humana, with over 5,700 hospitals and 700,000 primary care doctors or specialists as of 2022.

 Is Humana Medicare Advantage a good plan for seniors?

-→ What extra benefits and perks are offered by Humana and Aetna Medicare Advantage Plans?
+→ What extra benefits and perks that could be offered by Humana and Aetna Medicare Advantage Plans?

 How large are the networks of Humana and Aetna?

-Aetna has a larger network size with over 700,000 in-network providers, while Humana has the largest Medicare Advantage footprint available in 89% of all United States counties.
+As of 2022, Aetna has had a larger network size with over 700,000 in-network providers, while Humana has been considered to have one of the largest Medicare Advantage footprints available in at least 89% of United States counties.

 call today for help